Write a Great Memoir: How to Start (and Actually Finish) Your First Draft

 - A lesson

 Take fifteen minutes to craft your premise.
-When you’re finished, share your memoir premise in the comments section for feedback.
+When you’re finished, share your memoir premise in the practice box for feedback.
 And if you share, please be sure to give feedback to three other writers.